vproxy-tools/panama-native-interface/README.md

 To create an `IsolateThread` in the C code, you can firstly use `GetPNIGraalIsolate()` to retrieve the `Isolate` object for the currently running native-image, and then use `graal_attach_thread(isolate, &isolate_thread)` to attach current thread and create the `IsolateThread` object.

 See [this page](https://www.graalvm.org/latest/reference-manual/native-image/native-code-interoperability/C-API/) for more info.

+If the thread in created on the Java side, you should call `GraalUtils.setThread()` (as suggested in the previous chapter) before interacting with the native world.

 </details>